arce/hugoexamples/content/authors/_index.md

 ---
-title: Authors Section
+title: Authors Information
 ---

-This is the Authors Section page
+This section presents information about the authors of the books.